illumio/terraform-provider-illumio-core/website/docs/d/label_groups.html.md

 - **key** (String) Key in key-value pair of contained labels or label groups.
 Allowed values for key are "role", "loc", "app" and "env".
 - **max_results** (String) Maximum number of Labels to return
 - **name** (String) Name of Label Group(s) to return.
 Supports partial matches
 - **pversion** (String) pversion of the security policy.
-Allowed values are "draft", "active" and numbers greater than 0
+Allowed values are "draft", "active" and numbers greater than 0.
+Default value: "draft"
 - **usage** (String) Include label usage flags as well

 ### Read-Only